📃 March 2025 release notes

 The

-pseudo-element selects the expandable content of a<details>
+::details-contentpseudo-element selects the expandable content of a<details>element, excluding the<summary>. -

 font-width: